 - Explain to your child that they will be coming to Our Kids for a check-up.

-- Children should be told that they will talk with a person who will ask questions about their body and their health and that a nurse or doctor will look at their body, including their private parts, to make sure they are healthy.
+- Children should be told that they will talk with a person who will ask questions about their body and their health and that a nurse will look at their body, including their private parts, to make sure they are healthy.

 - Reassure your child that the staff at Our Kids will help them every step of the way.

 - Encourage them to bring along a stuffed animal, blanket or other comforting object if it will help them feel more at ease.